 These webinars were part of our ongoing series of regular Dialogue & Debate webinars on pressing issues affecting social cohesion in the UK.
 They were hosted by staff and trustees of the Lodge, and drew on the findings of our recent work on Race in Britain: Inequality, Identity, Belonging, Difficult Histories & Positive Identities, Resilient Communities, and our ongoing work on policing and criminal justice matters.

-The report is accompanied by video and audio-only recordings of each webinar discussion, as well as reflective blog posts written by our Cumberland Lodge Scholars.
+The report is accompanied by video and audio-only recordings of each webinar discussion, as well as reflective blog posts written by our Cumberland Lodge Fellows.

 These free resources can be found on our website here.